ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     These terms are often used interchangeably, but they are not the same.
+&nbsp;     These words are often used as if they mean the same thing, but they represent different stages.

 &nbsp;   </p>